sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 4. The entity making the complaint (for example, a complaint from a law enforcement official should be addressed with higher priority); and
 5. Relevant legislation

-Once a certificate has been revoked the revocation will be reflected in the OCSP responses issued within 1 hour, and in the CRLs within 24 hours.
+Once a certificate has been revoked the revocation will be reflected in the OCSP responses within 1 hour, and in the CRLs within 24 hours.

 ### 4.9.6.Revocation Checking Requirement for Relying Parties